Last Updated October 29 2020

 Is it possible to build a functional ecommerce website for free?
 Yes, it is.
-Or at least, it’s possible to build a basic ecommerce website.
-In this article, I’m gonna give an overview of the top 4 ecommerce builders with free plans.
+Or at least, it’s possible so long as you accept a few tradeoffs.

 Note: My work is supported by affiliate commissions.
 Read more »

-Ecwid has the best free plan of any ecommerce website builder — It lets you add up to 10 products and most importantly has no transaction fees and places no ads on your website.
-That’s amazing.
-No other free ecommerce builder has that.
+Ecwid has a good free plan of any ecommerce website builder — It lets you add up to 10 products and most importantly has no transaction fees and places no ads on your website.
+That’s excellent.

 Ecwid is often used as a tool to embed online stores within an existing website (more info here).
 But for the free plan I’d suggest you use Ecwid’s Starter Site feature which lets you host your online store on an Ecwid subdomain (example: